MikhailKavaliou/miniqEsPerformanceOfMyDreamExamples/README.md

 https://chrome.google.com/webstore/detail/rester/eejfoncpjfgmeleakejdcanedmefagga?hl=en

 ## A minute for shop
-I'll be so happy, if you visit my web-site or become its regular user while searching goods from China:
+I would be so happy, if you visit my web-site or become its regular user while searching goods from China:

 <a href="https://minuteforshop.com" target="_blank"><img src="https://minuteforshop.com/img/logo_black_squared.svg" width="300"></a>